 By providing an encrypted Ethereum Virtual Machine (EVM), deploying existing Ethereum smart contracts to Obscuro is trivial.

-Obscuro leverages TEEs for privacy but not for integrity and is not affected by the limitations of hardware-based confidential computing.
+Obscuro leverages Secure Enclaves for encryption but not for integrity and is not affected by the limitations of hardware-based confidential computing.

 Obscuro guarantees quick finality by synchronising the publishing of roll-ups to the cadence of the L1 blocks.